 This Quick Start will assume Rails is your application server.

-To setup, go to Server Agent > Download Agent > Server Agent > Ruby, then follow the instructions in the UI.
+To setup, go to Admin > Download Agent , select Ruby and then follow the instructions.
 When you startup your application, you should see a directory ./tcell created with some files in there.

-You should now be able to start your application, and you should be able to see some initial data go to tCell via the dashboard.
+You should now start your application, and you should be able to see some initial data go to the tCell dashboard.

-1) Check via the browser to see if there are CSP headers in the response body from the application.
+- Check via the browser developer console or similar to see if there are CSP headers in the response body from the application.

-2) Check via the browser to see if JSAgent is being loaded in page.
+- Check via the browser developer console or similar to see if JSAgent is being loaded in page.